danbev/learning-rust/notes/rustc.md

 but this is intentional as I'm fairly new to Rust and I believe that there are design patterns etc that I can pick up from going through the code base.

-The entry point to rustc is in compiler/rustc/src/main.rs there are some step related to `jemalloc` and the setup of signal handlers, after which `rustc_driver::main()` is called which is path dependency of the rustc crate:
+The entry point to rustc is in `compiler/rustc/src/main.rs` there are some step related to `jemalloc` and the setup of signal handlers first, after which `rustc_driver::main()` is called which is path dependency of the rustc crate:
 ```toml
 [dependencies]